 Project Giving Back is not an alternative to the RHS selection process.
 Our aim is to identify interesting designers, nurseries and horticultural groups and encourage them to apply for PGB funding in partnership with a good cause.
-However, if you are successful in being selected by Project Giving Back, you will still need to apply to the RHS in the usual way and PGB funding is not a guarantee of space allocation at the show.
+If you are successful in being selected by Project Giving Back, you will still need to apply to the RHS in the usual way and PGB funding is not a guarantee of space allocation at the show.

 Yes.
 All UK charities (registered and working in the UK) are welcome to apply for a Project Giving Back grant.
 Ideally you should apply with a designer in mind, but it is possible to apply individually and we can help pair you with a suitable designer.
-We do accept expressions of interest from other types of charitable organisation and all applications will be considered by the PGB Advisory Panel, however, larger garden places will be reserved for organisations with UK-wide reach.
+We do accept expressions of interest from other types of charitable organisations and all applications will be considered by the PGB Selection Panel, however, larger garden places will be reserved for organisations with UK-wide reach.

 Yes.
 We are keen to cast our net as wide as possible and welcome applications from botanic gardens, horticultural societies or any charitable horticultural institution, teamed up with a garden designer and specialist nurseries.
 Please express your interest and we can tell you more.

 Yes.
 Please get in touch.
 We are excited about bringing together designers from other disciplines to either curate or collaborate with exhibits or become one of our mentoring team.

 We will only accept applications for 2025 funding from pre-existing charity/designer teams.
 Below are some pointers to help you forge relationships with either a charity or a designer if you do not have an immediate link.